 The media (TV, radio, print, internet and film) are central to the way we live: to individual identities and local and national cultures; to the creative and cultural industries; to global politics and economics.
 This course examines these phenomena and relationships from the perspective of the academic discipline of media studies.

-This course focuses on the critical study of media and creative industries, a mix of media studies specialist modules and modules in film studies and in public relations.
-It offers you the opportunity to study in depth media texts (film, television, print media and others) as both artistic and commercial enterprises, and to study various media institutions and the debates surrounding them.
-You will develop a critical understanding of the growth of the media industries, historically and globally, of the centrality of the media to popular cultures and be able to enter a range of careers.
+This course focuses on the critical study of media and creative industries.
+A core of specialist media studies modules runs through the degree and you will also study media texts in depth (film, broadcast and online media) from artistic, social and commercial perpectives.
+You will develop a critical understanding of the growth of the media industries, historically and globally, and of the centrality of the media to popular cultures.
+The Media degree qualifies you for a range of careers.

-The first two years of the course introduce students to key debates in media including those around media relations and ownership of key media industries, and to key concepts in media studies such as narrative, popular culture, audiences and citizenship.
+The first two years of the course introduce you to key ideas and debates in the study of contemporary and historical media including the politics, economics and creativity of the media as well as the histories of media industries and their audiences and approaches to public engagement using the media.
 Students are also introduced to the theory and practice of producing and manipulating digital images.

 - critical approaches to the study of media and specific media texts and cultures;